 Vietnam is becoming a haven for tourists and expats alike.
 Between the fresh food, welcoming locals and diverse landscapes, it's enough to make anyone fall in love.
-Feeling tempted?

 Requirements for a Sponsored Visa:

 - Bachelor's Degree (in any subject)

-- Official Background Check (no felonies; must be done within 6 months of visa process)
+- Official background check (no felonies; must be done within 6 months of visa process)

 Requirements if You'll Get Your Own Visa:

 HCMC is the largest and by far the most hectic but also with the most going on socially.
 Hanoi is the capital of Vietnam and still retains a lot of its French charm.
-It’s much more laidback than HCMC.
+From my experience, it felt more laidback than Saigon once you left the French colonial center.
 Da Nang is the smaller of the three but is currently booming.
 When we visited there was a lot of growth and construction.
 It’s on the beach and around 30 minutes away from the backpackers’ paradise of Hoi An.

 With all 3 major cities so distinct, explore the country a bit before choosing your spot!

 I personally chose to settle in Ho Chi Minh since it offered the most diverse lifestyle.
 There really is something for everyone in this mega city.
 But, I’ve got to say, Da Nang is still in my dreams.
 Maybe next year?

 *UPDATE: I followed my dreams and currently live beachside in Da Nang.
 While I loved my year in Ho Chi Minh, I'm so happy to be in Da Nang!